aaronsaray/aaronsaray.com/_posts/2011-03-22-scoping-your-bookmarklet-correctly.markdown

 <button onclick="alert(counter)">Show Counter</button>
 ```

 Now, lets say I have a bookmarklet that sets a counter variable for its own usage.
 It alerts the counter value whenever its used.
-And, to be safe, I redefine 'counter' with the 'var' statement:
+And, to be safe, I redefine `counter` with the `var` statement:

 ```html
 <a href="javascript:var counter=100;alert(counter)">Bookmarklet</a>